-Don't construe the shortage of natural lakes and the restricted use man-made lakes with a lack of places to fresh water fish.
+Don’t construe the shortage of natural lakes and the restricted use of man-made lakes with a lack of places to freshwater fish.
 Southwest Florida has hundreds of miles of drainage canals containing tons of fish.
-There region has three major canal systems: Lehigh Acres, Cape Coral and Golden Gate.
+Their region has three major canal systems: Lehigh Acres, Cape Coral, and Golden Gate.
 Certain parts of each system are locally famous for good bass and panfish fishing.
-Each system has a few boat ramps, some bridges to fish from and plenty of areas where you can fish from the banks.
+Each system has a few boat ramps, some bridges to fish from, and plenty of areas where you can fish from the banks.

 Driving around the region you will also notice that there are drainage canals along many of the major roads.
 Don’t overlook these as possible fishing spots.
 If there is a safe place to pull off the road, stop and give it a try.
 You will see people doing this every day and they usually are catching fish.

 This part of the state has year-round largemouth bass and panfish fishing.
 Most of the bigger bass are caught during the cooler months when the fish are more actively feeding and at their peak bedding time.
 Panfish, including bluegills and redear sunfish, will almost always bite a worm, cricket, or small minnow.

 Black crappie, preferring colder waters, aren’t as prevalent in this part of the state.
 Lake Trafford has the best crappie fishing in the region with the winter month being best.
 Oscars, exotic fish that are working their way into southwest Florida from the Miami area, can be very abundant in the freshwater canals, particularly along the US 41 canal in eastern Collier County.
 Catfish, mudfish, and several species of gar are also common freshwater residents.